Viewing Myself through the Healing Voices Documentary

 There is a community discussion that is to ensue.
 I sit in the far corner feeling forever on the outside.
 Though there were small points during the movie when I felt pain pangs, now as the discussion ensues, these feelings hit me like a sledge.

 Feeling that odd egotistical pain that isolation and lack of acknowledgment can bring, I notice that I am criticizing these vulnerable feelings.
 I take some minutes to reflect.
-I come to a realization that I don’t have anybody who has supported me through all my efforts in the theater to share the good cheer with.
-It is eight pm and most of my supporters are confined in their board and cares, unable to move freely in the community for fear of stray bullets, harassment, or breaking curfew.
-I think about how one or two people in the crowd may have cut me down on occasions as I have tried to gain acceptance locally.
+I don’t have anybody who has supported me through all my efforts in the theater to share the good cheer with.
+It is eight pm and most of my supporters are confined in their board and care homes, unable to move freely in the community for fear of stray bullets, harassment, or breaking curfew.
+I think about how I have have felt cut down on occasions as I have tried to gain acceptance locally.
 I still rely on medication and work with people who are institutionalized and perhaps these are reasons for my sense of exclusion from the movement’s local leaders.
 I reflect on how some of the faces I saw on the screen had not been able to review my book or accept blogs about my work on their website.
-I think of the good reviews I have received, the award short-list I made, the many reviews and awards that are still pending, and the fact that I still haven’t sold any books on Amazon.
+I think of the good reviews I have received, the awards I have one, and the absence of readers.